Thomas Hitzlsperger: International career

 Hitzlsperger captained the Germany under-19 team, and also appeared for the national under-21 side.
 He was then called up to the senior side by Jürgen Klinsmann and made his debut in a 2–0 win against Iran in Tehran on 9 October 2004, replacing Bernd Schneider in the 68th minute.

 He appeared at the 2005 Confederations Cup and also at the 2006 World Cup, where he failed to make it into Klinsmann's starting eleven, playing just 11 minutes in the third-place play-off against Portugal.
 He scored his first international goals on 6 September 2006 in a European Championship qualifying game against San Marino.
 Hitzlsperger came on as a second-half substitute to score Germany's 9th and 11th goals in a record 13–0 win.

 Germany's coach Joachim Löw included Hitzlsperger in his squad for the 2008 Euros, but did not start him in any of the three group games.
 Hitzlsperger came on as a second-half substitute in the victories over Poland and Austria, but did not feature at all in the surprise defeat to Croatia.
 In the knockout stages however, he started in all three matches, helping his team to defeat Portugal in the quarter-final and setting up Philipp Lahm for a 90th-minute winner against Turkey in the semi-final.
 Germany were defeated 1–0 by Spain in the final, in which Hitzlsperger was substituted in the second half.

 Hitzlsperger remained first-choice in 2010 World Cup qualifying, playing in all but one match and scoring a goal, but he missed out on his nation's World Cup squad in June 2010.
 His international career ended on 11 August 2010 with his 52nd cap.

-VfB Stuttgart management
+Executive career

 On 12 February 2019, Hitzlsperger became Head of Sport of VfB Stuttgart.
 He was promoted to CEO and resigned in January 2022 to return to his television career.

+In January 2025, after the acquisition of Hellas Verona by American private equity firm Presidio Investors, he was announced as a board member of the club.